-Transparency and clarity of the process for defining and monitoring eligible projects - BEST PRACTICES

-EDP's decision-making process for the evaluation and selection of projects is clear and structured, and outlined in its framework which will be publicly available.
-The company's Sustainable Finance Working Group, which includes teams from Finance, Sustainability, and Financial Planning & Analysis, along with representatives from EDP's subsidiaries, are in charge of evaluating and selecting eligible green projects and allocating net proceeds to such projects.
-The portfolio's allocation compliance with the eligibility criteria will be reviewed at least annually.
+Transparency and clarity of the process for defining and monitoring eligible projects - BEST PRACTICES with representatives from EDP's subsidiaries, are in charge of evaluating and selecting eligible green projects and allocating EuGB net proceeds to such projects.
+The portfolio's allocation compliance with the criteria of the eight economic activities will be reviewed at least annually.
 In case a project no longer complies with the eligibility criteria, or is subject to a material environmental and social controversy, the Sustainable Finance Working Group may remove or replace it with other eligible projects.